samgoldman97/mist/README.md

 3. **Easier quickstart**: The quickstart demo has been reduced to 2 scripts (model download and execution).
 4. **Split formats**: The splits have all been reformatted as TSV files instead of .txt and .csv extensions.
 5. **Prospective removal**: We have removed the prospective analysis from this code.
 It is still accessible in the original paper branch.
-6. **HDF Simplificaitons**: HDF Files have been simplified to reduce the number of necessary additional files for model training.
+6. **HDF Simplifications**: HDF Files have been simplified to reduce the number of necessary additional files for model training.
 Fingerprints have been stored as packed bit vectors

 ## Citations <a name="citations"></a>